 by Alice Woodrome

 Once there were two women who were both named Katy.
 They lived in different apartments a mile from one another and never met, though their stories are similar.
 Each worked as a waitress, loved her independence, and owned a cat.
 They liked to read and tended their little gardens on the balconies of their separate apartments.
-They were both well liked by their neighbors and appeared neat and friendly to all that knew them.
+They were both well liked by their neighbors and appeared neat and friendly to all who knew them.

 The most striking similarity, however, was yet to come.
 A sinister disease began to manifest itself in both of their lives.
 It started when they began to make mistakes at work, and eventually lost their jobs.
 Some days they were fine, but there were times when the things they imagined seemed more real than the world around them.
 It frightened them and they worried that they were losing their minds.
 They were.
 They were often disorientated and important things were overlooked, like bathing.
 They sometimes forgot to feed their cats or clean the litter boxes, and their little gardens died of neglect.